ant-design/ant-design-pro-site/docs/layout-component.en-US.md

 type: Development
 ---

-[Layout](https://github.com/ant-design/ant-design-pro-layout) The component is a new component in Pro v4.
+[Layout](https://prolayout.ant.design) The component is a new component in Pro v4.
 Unlike the normal components, it is very heavy and integrates menus.
 Layout, header, breadcrumbs, set drawers and more.

 ## ProLayout

-In Ant Design Pro, pro-layout is used by default.
+In Ant Design Pro, ProLayout is used by default.
 After opening Pro, we can see this interface:

 ![](https://gw.alipayobjects.com/zos/antfincdn/qsgVmsWOrR/C8C775E0-6429-4B73-8CFD-F312ACCE9905.png)